SciML/SciMLDocs/docs/src/highlevels/interfaces.md

 [Adapt.jl](https://github.com/JuliaGPU/Adapt.jl) makes it possible to write code that is generic to the compute devices, i.e. code that works on both CPUs and GPUs.
 It defines the `adapt` function which acts like `convert(T, x)`, but without the restriction of returning a `T`.
-This allows you to "convert" wrapper types like `Adjoint` to be GPU compatible (for example) without throwing away the wrapper.
+This allows you to “convert” wrapper types, like `Adjoint` to be GPU compatible (for example) without throwing away the wrapper.

 Example usage: